thephpleague/csv/docs/9.0/reader/record-mapping.md

     options: [
         'format' => '!Y-m-d',
         'timezone' => 'Africa/Nairobi'
-    ])
-]
+    ],
+    convertEmptyStringToNull: false,
+)]
 private CarbonImmutable $observedOn;
 ```

 The above rule can be translated in plain English like this:

 > Convert the value of the associative array whose key is `date` into a `CarbonImmutable` object
-> using the `CastToDate` class qith the date format `!Y-m-d` and the `Africa/Nairobi` timezone.
+> using the `CastToDate` class with the date format `!Y-m-d` and the `Africa/Nairobi` timezone.
+> If the value is the empty string, do not convert it into the `null` value
 > Once created, inject the instance into the class private property `observedOn`.

 This attribute will override any automatic resolution and enable fine-tuning type casting.
 It can be used on class properties and methods regardless of their visibility and their type.

-The attribute can take up to four (4) arguments which are all optional:
+The attribute can take up to five (5) arguments which are all optional:

 - The `column` a string or an integer that tells the engine which record key to use via its offset or key.
 If not present the property name or the name of the first argument of the `setter` method will be used.
 In such case, you are required to specify the property names information.
 - The `cast` a string which represents the name of a class implementing the `TypeCasting` interface or an alias and responsible for type casting the record value.
 If not present, the mechanism will try to resolve the typecasting based on the property or method argument type.
 - The `options` an associative array to improve typecasting by providing extra options per class/alias.
 The argument expects an associative array and relies on named arguments to inject its value to the method.
 - The `ignore` a boolean which control if the property or method should be completely ignored by the mechanism.
 By default, its value is `false`.
 This property takes precedence over all the other properties of the attribute once set to `true`.
-- The `convertEmptyStringToNull` a value that can be a boolean or `null`, which control if empty string should be or not converted into the `null` value.
+- The `convertEmptyStringToNull` a value that can be a boolean or `null`, which control if empty string should be converted or not into the `null` value.

 <p class="message-info">The <code>convertEmptyStringToNull</code> argument was added in version <code>9.17.0</code></p>
 <p class="message-info">The <code>ignore</code> argument was added in version <code>9.13.0</code></p>